-Once connected to the computer, use the logger software to configure the launch, read out the logger, or simply check the status.
-With the Palm handheld, use HandCar® to launch, read out, or get current sensor readings.
+Once connected to the computer, use logger software on the computer to configure the launch, read out the logger, or simply check the status.
+With the Palm handheld, use HandCar to launch, read out, or get current sensor readings.
 See the following sections for general information on launching and reading out.
 Refer to the software user's guide for detailed information.